The Tropical Variety of Symmetric Rank 2 Matrices: Shellability

 \begin{theorem} The simplicial complex of $n + n$ symbic trees is shellable for each $n \geq 1$.
 The above ordering is a shelling order. \end{theorem}

-\begin{proof} What we need to show is that, for any two symbic trees $T' < T$ on $2n$ leaves, there exists a symbic tree $T''$ on $2n$ leaves so that $T'' < T$ and $T''$ and $T$ differ by exactly one split $e$ that is not in of $T'$.
+\begin{proof} What we need to show is that, for any two symbic trees $T' < T$ on $2n$ leaves, there exists a symbic tree $T''$ on $2n$ leaves so that $T'' < T$ and $T''$ and $T$ differ by exactly one split $e$ that does not appear in $T'$.
 In particular, $T''$ should be obtained by a transition applied on $T$, and no split corresponding to edges that the transition was applied to should appear in $T'$.

 We consider case by case.
 As per the definition of the shelling order, let $x_{T}$ be the vertex adjacent to $n$ in $T$.

 \begin{enumerate} \item The symbic trees $T'$ and $T$ yield different symbic trees $S'$ and $S$ when deleting $n$.
 Thus, since $S$ and $S'$ are symbic trees on $2(n-1)$ leaves, we have a shelling order, and there is a $S''$ satisfying $S'' < S$, and $S''$ differs from $S$ by a single edge $e_S$.
 If $e_S$ corresponds to an edge of $T$ (in other words, $e_S$ is an edge that wasn't smoothed after deleting $n$), then this same split in $S''$ yields a new tree $T''$ with the desired properties by reattaching $n$ where it was in $T$.
 If $e_S$ was smoothed after deleting $n$, then since that edge $e_S$ was subdivided by $x_T$ and $n$ attached to form $T$, we know that $T'$ differs from $T$ by both splits that the non-leaf edges of $x_T$ correspond to.
 Thus, applying transition on either split to ``move'' the leaf $n$ yields a new symbic tree that differs from $T$ by one split $e$ that is not in $T'$.
 Since one of those transitions must move the leaf $n$ trunk-ward, choosing that transition lets us move the leaf to somewhere earlier in $L$ than it is in $T$, by case 2.
 Hence, we have $T'' < T$. \item The symbic trees $T'$ and $T$ have the same symbic tree $S' = S$ remaining after deleting $n$, and the place where $n$ was attached in $T'$ came before where $T$ attached it in the ordering.
 Let $e'$ and $e$ be the edges of $T'$ and $T$ respectively where $n$ is attached.
 We have a topological ordering $L$ on the edges of $S$, so let $v$ be the trunk vertex that started the ordering.
 Consider $x_{T}$ in $T$.
 It has two edges not leading to $n$, and one of them lies on the path from $x_T$ to $v$.
 If we apply a transition to ``move'' the leaf $n$ closer to $v$, we obtain a new tree $T''$ with $T'' < T$ because the edge that $x_{T''}$ lies on is closer to $v$ than the edge that $x_T$ lies, so is smaller in the ordering $L$.
 It remains to show that the edge we contract corresponds to a split not in $T'$.
 Notice that the splits that differ between $T$ and $T'$ all lie on the path between $x_T$ and $x_{T'}$ in $S$, including the two edges subdivided to form $x_T$ and $x_{T'}$.
 Furthermore, this path is the symmetric difference of the path from $x_T$ to $v$, and the path from $x_{T'}$ to $v$, as this is a tree and paths are unique.
 Therefore, the only way for the edge we contract to \emph{not} be on the $x_T$ to $x_{T'}$ path is if the path from $x_{T'}$ to $v$ contains the path from $x_T$ to $v$, but that would make $e <_L e'$ in the topological order.